Nate Nead is the President & CEO of DEV.co, a custom software development company based in Seattle.

 I’m not going to give you direct investment advice, but due to Bitcoin’s massive drop, you may consider this to be a decent entry point.
 To be certain, Bitcoin’s long-term prospects still look good, and a nearly 40 percent drop in price makes this a cheaper acquisition than it was a month ago.
 However, there are a few things to keep in mind before pulling the trigger.

-.
+First, consider liquidity.
 Liquidity refers to how easy it is to transact a given asset; liquid markets are easy to exit, while illiquid markets are much more difficult.
 Right now, there is an overwhelming majority of sellers of Bitcoin, with very few buyers.
 If you need to raise money or if you decide to sell, you may find yourself in a challenging position.

 Second, things may get worse before they get better.
 While many investors are already imagining worst-case scenarios, the long-term impact on the economy from recent events remains to be seen.
 It’s hard to tell where things will go from here.

 That said, the long-term potential for Bitcoin appears to remain stable.
 If you believe in the advantages of cryptocurrency, and the future of Bitcoin, this price may be a promising entry point.
 Just make sure you have plenty of cash on hand, and that you won’t be affected by the relative illiquidity of the asset in the short-term.